PhilFuster/Duell/README.md

 # Duell
 The game Duell implemented in C++

-Will be focusing on polymorphic code
+Will be focusing on a polymorphic code structure/design.